Maya (mother of the Buddha)

-In Buddhist tradition, Maya died soon after the birth of Buddha, generally said to be seven days afterwards, and came to life again in a Hindu-Buddhist heaven, a pattern that is said to be followed in the births of all Buddhas.
-Thus Maya did not raise her son who was instead raised by his maternal aunt Mahapajapati Gotami.
+Maya was then reborn, or came to life again, in a Buddhist heaven, a pattern that is said to be followed in the births of all Buddhas.
+Thus Maya did not raise her son, who was instead raised by her sister and his maternal aunt, Mahapajapati Gotami.
 Maya would, however, on occasion descend from Heaven to give advice to her son.